 Building a New Solar Community

-Are you considering the idea of building a solar installation for your community to invest in?
+Are you considering building a solar installation for your community to invest in?
 Whether you aim to increase energy independence, hedge against rising fuel costs, cut carbon emissions, help increase local jobs, or are looking to community-scale renewable energy projects for solutions other than conventional energy sources, your local community can benefit too.

 Advances in solar technology, federal and state tax incentives, and creative new financing models have made solar projects including community solar projects more financially feasible.